How to Create Reports with Power BI Service

 Power Pivot builds data models, defines relationships between tables, and performs calculations.
 It uses Data Analysis Expressions (DAX) to analyze data, similar to Excel functions.

-Power BI offers over 600 DAX functions, such as sum, average, max, and count.
+Power BI includes over 600 DAX functions, including SUM, AVERAGE, MAX, and COUNT.
 Users can also create custom functions.

 OneDrive and SharePoint Integration – Desktop